Yuki23329626/youtube-downloader-chrome-extension/README.md

    // Such as
    // host = 'http://localhost:5000/api/file'
    ```
-   We are going the run the server on this device with port 5000
+   We are going the run the Python server on this device with port 5000

 4. Run the script on your host:
    Make sure your device has Python3 and pip3 installed
-   This script will make sure the other Python packages installed:
+   This script will make sure the other Python packages are installed:
    ```bash
    sh run_wsgi_ws.sh
    ```